peterhinch/micropython-async/v3/docs/DRIVERS.md

 matching `topic`.
 * `unsubscribe(topic, agent)` The `agent` will stop being triggered.
 * `publish(topic, message)` All `agent` instances subscribed to `topic` will be triggered, receiving `topic` and `message` args.
-Returns `True` unless a `Queue` agent has become full.
-A `False` value indicates that at least one message has been lost.
+The method is not threadsafe;
+it should not be called from a hard ISR or from another thread.

 The `topic` arg is typically a string but may be any hashable object.
 A `message` is an arbitrary Python object.
 An `agent` may be any of the following:
 * `Queue` When a message is received receives 2-tuple `(topic, message)`.
+* `RingbufQueue` When a message is received receives 2-tuple `(topic, message)`.
 * `function` Called when a message is received.
 Gets 2 args, topic and message.
 * `bound method` Called when a message is received.
 Gets 2 args, topic and message.